-Is there potential for impact assessment to support a shift in focus from compliance to 'beyond compliance' outcomes for Australian transport infrastructure projects?
+Can impact assessment support a shift from compliance to 'beyond compliance' outcomes for Australian transport infrastructure projects?

 Introduction and rationale

 Infrastructure delivery in Australia is subject to environmental approval and compliance processes, with impact assessment a key part of the process.